 - Higher FCF than expected.
-If the Company is able to generate higher FCF than expected, reflecting an average DSCR and DSCR with Cash above 0.8x and 1.2x respectively for 2025-2031, the rating could have a moderate positive impact.
+If the Company is able to generate higher FCF than expected, reflecting an average DSCR and DSCR with Cash above 1.0x and 1.2x respectively for 2025-2031, the rating could have a minimum positive impact. - Refinancing Risk.
+We are considering in our scenarios the refinancing of the outstanding amount of US\$66.9m of the construction loan for 1Q27 as a new US\$66.9m credit facility with a lower pricing of SOFR + 375bps and a new maturity date in 1Q31 when we expect it to be refinanced again by 1Q35.
+If the Company is unable to refinance its debt in these two periods, our metrics would be negatively impacted, and the rating could have a strong impact.

-- Construction Timeline delay.
-If the Company is not able to complete the construction of the 16 floors on the dates projected, it could generate a lower level of revenue than expected mostly in the 2025-2027 period.
-Therefore, the rating could have a minimum to strong negative impact. - Refinancing Risk.
-We are considering in our scenarios the refinancing of US\$136.9m construction loan for 1Q27 as a new US\$142.0m credit facility with a lower pricing of SOFR + 375bps and a new maturity date in 1Q31 when we expect it to be refinanced again by 1Q35.
-If the Company is unable to refinance its debt in these two periods, our metrics would be negatively impacted and the rating could have a strong impact. - Higher than expected vacancy rate.
-If the vacancy rate is higher in any of the periods projected than the percentage considered in our scenarios, it would also affect the revenue and FCF generation expected and the rating could have a minimum to strong negative impact. - Limit on Carry Costs and Interest Guaranty.
-If the Project required an additional equity contribution to cover debt service exceeding the US\$16.0m limit of the Sponsor's Guaranty, the rating could have a strong negative impact.
+- Higher than expected vacancy rate.
+If the vacancy rate is higher in any of the periods projected than the percentage considered in our scenarios, it would also affect the revenue and FCF generation expected, and the rating could have a minimum to strong negative impact.